HwWobbe/DefinitiveData-DeltaAlerts/README.md

   * ...
 * there is an aparent difference between this *.MD and another file's editMechanism.

+#### -08- (past) Due
+- use "hr" markup until the apparent vagaries of spacing are better understood
+  - this Sections will likely evolve into Files
+    - explore how files can then be attached to PRs (which should be easy, if only via Commwnts)

 ### 2024
 This area will be used to rough-out longer term plans.